MicrosoftDocs/entra-docs/docs/architecture/secure-generative-ai.md

 In most organizations, end-users invite [business partners (B2B)](../external-id/what-is-b2b.md) and vendors for collaboration and provide access to applications.
 Typically, collaboration partners receive application access during the onboarding process.
 When collaborations don't have a clear end date, it isn't clear when a user no longer needs access.

-[Entitlement management](../id-governance/entitlement-management-overview.md) features enable [automated lifecycle of external identities](../id-governance/entitlement-management-external-users.md#manage-the-lifecycle-of-external-users) with access to resources.
-Establish processes and procedures to manage access through entitlement management.
+[Entitlement Management](../id-governance/entitlement-management-overview.md) features enable [automated lifecycle of external identities](../id-governance/entitlement-management-external-users.md#manage-the-lifecycle-of-external-users) with access to resources.
+Establish processes and procedures to manage access through Entitlement Management.
 Publish resources through access packages.
 This approach helps you to track external user access to resources and reduce the problem's complexity.

 When you authorize employees to collaborate with external users, they can invite any number of users from outside your organization.
 If [external identities](../external-id/external-identities-overview.md) use applications, [Microsoft Entra access reviews](../id-governance/create-access-review.md) help you to review access.
 You can let the resource owner, external identities themselves, or another delegated person you trust attest to whether they require continued access.